 In 2007 I was offered a position to teach motorcycle mechanics as an instructor for WyoTech in Ormond Beach, Florida.
 It was a wonderful opportunity to share my experiences and techniques that worked successfully for me as a career technician, restorer, fabricator, and business owner.

 As gratifying as teaching was, I began to miss New Hampshire and in 2012 I decided to move back and focus on rekindling my automotive technical skills.
 Currently I am an inspector for Warranty Inspection Services.
-I am also an independent contract inspector for One Guard / Road Ready inspections and I am currently covering the Northern New England region.
+I am also an independent contract inspector for a half a dozen other inspection services.
+I am currently covering the Northern New England region.
 When I’m not at work during the work week you can find me at home working on the body – off restoration of my 1975 Corvette roadster.

 In 2015 I joined the International Vehicle Appraisers Network, http://www.i-van.org , as a certified vehicle appraiser to compliment over twenty years of motorcycle appraisal experience through the ownership of American Cycle.
 What you can expect to get from Motor Vehicle Appraisal Service is a fair and honest evaluation of a vehicles condition and value based on decades of ‘hands – on’ professional experience in the automotive and powersports industries.